Golinski v. Office of Personnel Management: Appeals

 On February 24, BLAG filed a notice of appeal to the Ninth Circuit.
 Based on White's ruling and absent a request to the contrary from BLAG, on March 9 the OPM notified Golinski's insurer that it no longer objected to Golinski's wife enrolling in the Federal Employees Health Benefit Program, the point at issue in Golinski's complaint.
 On March 26, the DOJ, with the support of Golinski's attorneys, asked the Ninth Circuit to expedite the case by granting en banc review, eliminating the usual review by a three-judge panel.
 On May 22, 2012, the Ninth Circuit denied the petition.

-On July 3, the DOJ filed its response to the Ninth Circuit appeal and at the same time asked the Supreme Court to review the case before the Ninth Circuit decides it (a writ of certiorari before judgment), so it can be heard together with two other cases in which DOMA Section 3 was held unconstitutional, Gill v.
+On July 3, the DOJ filed its response to the Ninth Circuit appeal and at the same time asked the Supreme Court to review the case before the Ninth Circuit decided it (a writ of certiorari before judgment), so it could be heard together with two other cases in which DOMA Section 3 was held unconstitutional, Gill v.
 Office of Personnel Management and Massachusetts v.
 United States Department of Health and Human Services.
 Two weeks later, on July 16, a writ for certiorari before judgment was filed in another DOMA case, Windsor v.
 United States.
 Golinski's attorneys supported the DOJ's request for certiorari on July 23.
 On July 27, 2012, the Ninth Circuit canceled the oral argument scheduled for September 10 and put the case in abeyance pending action by the Supreme Court on the DOJ's certiorari petition.
 BLAG on July 30 asked for extension of the August 2 deadline for its responses to the DOJ petition in this case and in Massachusetts to August 31, which request was granted.

 Following the Supreme Court's decision in Windsor that found Section 3 of DOMA unconstitutional, on July 23, with the consent of all parties, the Ninth Circuit dismissed the appeals.